ebi-gene-expression-group/bulk-recalculations/README.md

 ## Run pipeline

 ```
-./run_sorting_hat_test_data.sh $experiments_dir
+./run_sorting_hat_test_data.sh EXPS_DIR
 ```

-The experiments path contains directories with Atlas accession names E-* (e.g. E-MTAB-5577), containing at least congifuration files in xml format after curation process.
+The experiments path contains one or more directories with Atlas accession names E-* (e.g. E-MTAB-5577), having at least congifuration files in xml format after curation process.

-A recalculations run requires that reprocess has been performed a priori.
-Recalaculations out produces a subset of the outputs produced during (re)processing.
+Optionally, worflow execution can be tailored to specifc accessions or species by defining these variables in the sorting hat script.